Large-scale Stochastic Optimization of NDCG Surrogates for Deep Learning with Provable Convergence: Experiments

 \section{Experiments}

 In this section, we evaluate our algorithms through comprehensive experiments on two different domains: learning to rank and recommender systems.
-To further show the effectiveness of our methods, we conduct more experiments on multi-label classification and provide the results in Appendix~\ref{sec:additional-exp-results}.
 Experimental results show that our algorithms can outperform prior ranking methods in terms of NDCG.
-We also conduct experiments to demonstrate the convergence speed of training and verify our algorithmic design.
+We also conduct experiments to demonstrate the convergence speed of training and verify our algorithmic designs, including the moving average estimator and the bilevel formulation for K-SONG.
 In addition, we examine the effectiveness of initial warm-up and stop gradient operator.
+We implement our proposed methods in the LibAUC\footnote{https://libauc.org/} library.
+To show the advantages of our library, we compare SONG and K-SONG in LibAUC with several listwise ranking approaches implemented in TensorFlow Ranking\footnote{https://www.tensorflow.org/ranking} library.
+The code to reproduce the results in this paper is available at \url{https://github.com/zhqiu/NDCG-Optimization}.

 We compare our algorithms, SONG and K-SONG, against the following methods that optimize different loss functions. \textbf{RankNet}~\citep{RankNet} is a commonly used pairwise loss. \textbf{ListNet}~\citep{ListNet} and \textbf{ListMLE}~\citep{ListMLE} are two listwise losses that optimize the agreement between predictions and ground truth rankings. \textbf{LambdaRank}~\citep{LambdaRank} is a listwise loss that takes NDCG into account, but not directly optimizes NDCG. \textbf{ApproxNDCG}~\citep{ApproxNDCG} and \textbf{NeuralNDCG}~\citep{NeuralNDCG} are two losses that optimize the NDCG surrogates directly.
 Similar to NeuralNDCG, PiRank~\citep{PiRank} also employs NeuralSort~\citep{NeuralSort} to approximate NDCG, so we do not compare with it.
 We do not compare with SoftRank~\citep{SoftRank}, as its $O(n^3)$ complexity is prohibitive.